 Goodbye Providence…Hello New Hampshire!

-So, I was naturally looking forward to going back home and having one more summer in my hometown.
-Where each sunny day bakes more nostalgia into my brain, drawing back a memory or two I had forgotten with time.
+So, I was naturally looking forward to coming back and having one more summer in the sun spattered, noise-pollution-free, greenery explosion that is New Hampshire.
+Where each undemanding day bakes more nostalgia into my brain, drawing back a memory or two I had forgotten with time.
 I’m hoping that if I can soak up the intoxicating smell of the nighttime air flowing through our open windows a few more times at least, i’ll be prepared to jump off the cliff with everyone else into the real world at last.